 For the SeaVenture experience, you’ll need to wear the provided wetsuit (not the life vest).
 The wetsuit provides extra warmth, which you’ll want since the water is cooler in the Grand Reef.
 However, it’s not terribly cold, which was something that Mommy Frog was concerned about.
 She ended up thinking the water temperature was toadally fine.

 Leave your personal belongings, including any jewelry, in your locker.
 However, wedding bands and watches do not have to be removed.
 Eyeglasses are also permitted, but sunglasses are not (transition lenses are acceptable).
-Someone in our group wasn’t allowed to wear her prescription goggles, but it would’ve covered her nose, thus making breathing in the helmet nearly impossible.
+Someone in our group wasn’t allowed to wear her prescription goggles, but they would’ve covered her nose, thus making breathing in the helmet nearly impossible.

 Can we bring personal cameras?